gadenbuie/epoxy/README.md

 badge](https://gadenbuie.r-universe.dev/badges/epoxy)](https://gadenbuie.r-universe.dev)
 <!-- badges: end -->

-epoxy makes [glue](https://glue.tidyverse.org) easy to use in R Markdown documents.
+epoxy makes templating with [glue](https://glue.tidyverse.org) easy in R Markdown documents and Shiny apps.

 *epoxy is in a proof-of-concept stage right now.* *I’m still experimenting, so the API ~~may~~ will change.* *I’d love to hear your